Foehr – let me guide you to the island in the Northern Sea where every village is a home. Every village a home – what’s that all about?

 Talking ’bout whale-catchers: Another one was Arfst Ketels, born in 1808.
 When he died in 1884, he left a beautiful house that today belongs to Ms. Marion Koziol – for the record: She is not catching whales.

 Marion, who moved to Föhr from Southern Germany, did a great job in restoring the old structures and transforming the house into a real -um, a cozy home.
 Now, she’s generously sharing it with others by renting three of the upper rooms to guests.
 As a matter of fact, two are connected to form a suite.

-And since Marion loves to bake and to cook, you can enjoy a wonderful breakfast prepared to your liking before you leave to explore the island and the sea.
+And since Marion loves to bake and cook, you can enjoy a wonderful breakfast prepared to your liking before you leave to explore the island and the sea.

-If you like, she awaits you in the evening at the cozy dining room with an opulent dinner like for instance her Frisian tapas, a variety of local delicacies with a modern twist.
+If you like, she awaits you in the evening in the cozy dining room with an opulent dinner like for instance her Frisian tapas, a variety of local delicacies with a modern twist.
 Prepare for a long, filling, and fulfilled evening!

 By the way, Arfst Ketels’ gravestone is at St. Laurentii: Northeastern corner, third row.